-It couldn’t be different.
+How could it be otherwise?
 Spurgeon summarized the teachings in this passage this way: “God himself is the same, whatever may be our age; and that God’s dealings towards us, both in providence and in grace, his carryings and his deliverings, are alike unchanged.”
 Here Spurgeon highlights how constant is God’s love for His people.
 He is the God of the saints of every age, from the womb to the tomb.

-This is specially valuable for old age; it will make the difference between an old man who glorifies God and one that doesn’t and who is therefore confused despite being a believer.
+This is especially valuable for old age; it will make the difference between an old man who glorifies God and one that doesn’t and who is therefore confused despite being a believer.

 The Bible shows that in old age man comes to say: “the years approach when you will say, I find no pleasure in them” (Ecclesiastes 12:1).
-And also tells us about Barzillai who did good to David and he wanted to reward him with a pleasant life.
-His answer was “I am now eighty years old.
+Barzillai, in his old age, did good to David and David wanted to reward him with a pleasant life.
+Barzillai's answer was “I am now eighty years old.
 Can I tell the difference between what is enjoyable and what is not?
 Can your servant taste what he eats and drinks?
 Can I still hear the voices of male and female singers?
 Why should your servant be an added burden to my lord the king” (2 Samuel 19:35)?

-And I want you to see, lastly, how emphatic is God in showing you that He is the one doing so.
-He could send His angels to do this for Him (Matthew 4:6), change evil into good (Genesis 50:20); but this is not what He says here: “I will… I will bear you.
+God is emphatic in showing you that He is the one strengthening you.
+He could send His angels to do this for Him (Matthew 4:6), but this is not what He says here: “I will… I will bear you.
 I’ve done it, and I will hold you; I will sustain you, and I will free you.”